 -20hp plateframe Simplex - use etched Universal Power Bogie - 10.5mm/12 to 16.5mm (from Davids railway bits)

-All custom planetary geared power bogies are £40 as kits, £70 RTR
+All custom planetary geared power bogies are RTR only at £50.00 each

 All the options I stock are listed below.
 Chinese motors differ from the Mashimas we are used to in that they are not designed to be repaired.
 They will last as long as a Mashima, then you replace them when they die.
-This makes them effectively maintenance free, other than oil, and a lot cheaper.
-The main issues are firstly that the mounting holes are in a different place, so I offer 3 types of etched mounting plate to fit all motors on the list, solder these on top of a standard gearbox, drill through the relevant holes and fit as normal.
+This makes them effectively maintenance free, other than oil, and a lot cheaper to make.
+The main issues are firstly that the mounting holes are often diagonal, so I offer 3 types of etched mounting plate to fit all motors on the list, solder these on top of a standard gearbox, drill through the relevant holes and fit as normal.
 Secondly the shafts are mostly 1mm, so I offer sleeves to convert to 1.5mm to take standard worms.
+High Level can offer their gearboxes with 1mm worms which is useful if you are a fan of these.

 The Chinese rate their motor voltages differently to Mashima and other makers, they use the voltage of the proposed use as the rated voltage, this means that all motors are under rated and are often available from different sources at different ratings, despite being the same motor.
 I have attempted to destroy samples by overloading them and leaving them running on 12 volts over night but they all survived none the worse for everything I did to them.
-I consider all the motors I sell to be safe on 12 volts and will replace any f.o.c. that burn out in less than 2 years.
+I consider all the motors I sell to be safe on 12 volts and will replace any FOC that burn out in less than 2 years.
+Any that are definitely not 12v will be supplied with a ballast resistor to allow use on 12v, DCC users can leave off the resistor and set a lower voltage in the CVs for that loco.

 M20 motor - £8 each